jonkalev/oldblog/_posts/2020-01-12-Afterthestorm.md

     <figcaption>Monster trees in the rain, they used to scare me as a child, now they save me</figcaption>
 </figure>

-I don’t have a choice as I see my mother bedridden from a horrible stroke for the remainder of her life.
+I don’t have a choice as I see my mother, bedridden from a horrible stroke for the remainder of her life.
 She was less important than a ball game and not important enough to be carried to a hospital until the next day.
 After having a stroke.

 Its all very fucking sad.